Prio714503/HTML-and-CSS-Projects/README.md

 # One Page Website

-This project contains a restuarant home page that is styled using a variety of CSS elements.
+This project contains a Restuarant home page that is styled using a variety of CSS elements.
 An active navbav, several images, image containers, form, table, and a video just to name a few.